Buy now for $2.5b? Trade Me receives takeover offer

-Trade Me says it has received a $2.5b buyout offer from a UK private equity company APAX Partners - representing a 25% premium on its closing price yesterday.
+Trade Me says it has received a $2.54b buyout offer from a UK private equity company Apax Partners - representing a 25% premium on its closing price yesterday.

 The deal is subject to due diligence, and Trade Me is open to rival offers before Apax presents its binding bid on December 12.